AnnaWijetunga/AnnaWijetunga.github.io/_posts/2019-11-02-so_it_begins.markdown

 Over the next (almost) two years, I learned about shocking things such as

-1) the internet
+1) what internet was capable of,
-2) what "custom code" meant
+2) what "custom code" meant,
-3) the magic of HTML and CSS
+3) the magic of HTML and CSS.

 And there was someone who knew all of this so very well.